-If you believe that the parking charge notice should not be paid and wish to appeal you may appeal: BY POST or NPM online appeals form - Write to appeals section, 20 Francis Street, Northampton, NN1 2NZ - WE DO NOT TAKE APPEALS OVER THE TELEPHONE.
-However, if you have general enquiries or require guidance on lodging a formal appeal this can be done online or FAQ.
-Our staff have every right to carry out their jobs without being subjected to abusive or offensive language.
+If you believe that the parking charge notice should not be paid and wish to appeal, you may appeal: BY POST or NPM online appeals form, alternatively write to appeals department, 20 Francis Street, Northampton, NN1 2NZ - WE DO NOT TAKE APPEALS OVER THE TELEPHONE.
+However, if you have a general enquiry or require guidance on submitting a formal appeal this can be done online or FAQ.
+Our staff have every right to carry out their duties without being subjected to abusive or offensive language.
 We operate a zero tolerance policy on abusive behaviour to our staff and reserve the right to terminate the telephone call in such instances.
-All Calls are recorded for training purposes.
-Please ensure to include the PCN number, vehicle registration, your name and address in all communications as per the online form.
+Please ensure to include the PCN number, vehicle registration, your name and address in all communications.

 20 Francis Street, Northampton, NN1 2NZ

 - All received written complaints will be noted and dealt with.

 - An investigation will be undertaken and we aim to reply a written outcome within 14 days from receipt by post.